After graduating from uni with a Bachelors degree I soon became jaded with corporate culture, banked some dollars and hit the road to write.

-Gibson SG Review: 50th Anniversary of a Legendary Guitar
+Gibson SG Anniversary

 The Gibson SG: Fast, Sleek, Powerful and Born to Rock

-Gibson’s first move was to revise the Les Paul Specials and Juniors in 1959 by giving them rounded double cutaways, often associated with the Melody Maker.
-In 1960, the Les Paul range was (temporarily) discontinued and the Standards, Customs, Juniors and Specials were given the SG horn cutaways.
-Les Paul wasn’t enamored with the SG shape and in 1961 Gibson officially removed his name and gave them the designation, the SG (solid guitar) series.
-However, due to an excess of Les Paul nameplates, SG’s continued to leave the factory bearing the Les Paul name which was fixed between the rhythm pick up and the fretboard.
+Gibson's first move was to revise the Les Paul Specials and Juniors in 1959 by giving them rounded double cutaways, often associated with the Melody Maker.
+In 1960, the Les Paul range was (temporarily) discontinued, and the Standards, Customs, Juniors, and Specials were given the SG horn cutaways.
+Les Paul wasn't enamored with the SG shape, and in 1961 Gibson officially removed his name and gave them the designation, the SG (solid guitar) series.
+However, due to an excess of Les Paul nameplates, SG's continued to leave the factory bearing the Les Paul name, which was fixed between the rhythm pick up and the fretboard.